KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-OnThisDay by nkl-kst](https://github.com/nkl-kst/MMM-OnThisDay)

+1. Recommendation: Found `uses: actions/setup-node@v3` in file `ci.yml`: Replace it with v4.
-1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-2. Outdated: Found `MichMich/MagicMirror` in file `config.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `config.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Outdated: Found `MichMich/MagicMirror` in file `magicmirror.sh`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `magicmirror.sh`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-5. The branch name is 'master'.
+6. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-OnThisDayWikiApi by slugmuffin](https://github.com/slugmuffin/MMM-OnThisDayWikiApi)